Aliases for DHX36 Gene

 GeneCards Summary for DHX36 Gene

 DHX36 (DEAH (Asp-Glu-Ala-His) Box Polypeptide 36) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
-GO annotations related to this gene include ATP-dependent helicase activity and double-stranded RNA binding.
+Among its related pathways are Immune System and Cytosolic sensors of pathogen-associated DNA.
+GO annotations related to this gene include nucleic acid binding and transcription regulatory region DNA binding.
 An important paralog of this gene is DHX29.

 UniProtKB/Swiss-Prot for DHX36 Gene

 Proposed to have a global role in regulating mRNA expression including transcriptional regulation and mRNA stability.
 Binds with high affinity to and resolves tetramolecular RNA and DNA quadruplex structures.
 Unwinds intramolecular quadruplexes derived from the ZIC1 and the MYC promoters.
 Binds to quadruplex structures in the promoters of YY1 and ALPL genes and regulates their expression.
 Binds to telomerase RNA template component (TERC) 5-end (nucleotides 1-43) and unwinds an internal quadruplex formation in TERC 5-end to promote P1 helix formation; the P1 helix acts as a template boundary ensuring accurate reverse transcription and is disrupted by quadruplex formation.
 May be involved in regulation of telomere length.
 Plays a role in degradation and deadenylation of mRNAs containing in their 3-UTR the consensus ARE sequence element.
 May function in sex development and spermatogenesis.
 May play a role in ossification.